Escaped prisoner Danelo Cavalcante manhunt closes schools, residents urged to lock doors

 A resident reported to police a gun was stolen during a confrontation where shots were fired at around 10:30 p.m. in the area of French Creek Elementary School near Route 100.

 Sources said the man who stole the gun fit the description of Cavalcante.
-It's unclear if the suspect was hit after a homeowner fired shots at the suspect, sources said.
+It's unclear if the man was hit after a homeowner fired shots at the suspect, sources said.

 Police are combing the ground for footprints that may belong to the escaped Chester County Prison inmate.

-Note: UPDATE: Escaped prisoner Danelo Cavalcante armed with rifle, police searching roughly 8-square-mile area